thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 class from CPython's source code, or re-purposing `asyncio.run() <https://github.com/python/cpython/blob/v3.10.14/Lib/asyncio/runners.py>`_'s implementation as it existed in 3.10 and older.

-Regardless of which one you pick above, they all have the same limitation in that the event loop stops running in between the coroutines you pass to it.
+Regardless of which method you choose, they all have the same limitation in that the main thread cannot call other functions while it is executing coroutines on the event loop.
+If you could move the event loop's execution to another thread, that would free up the main thread to execute other functions.
-If you wanted to say, serve multiple connections asynchronously, the event loop would only run during the ``.run()`` call when you add another connection, before pausing indefinitely again.
-This is where we come back to threads!
-With the above options in mind, how do we start an event loop in another thread?
+So, how do we make another thread run our event loop?

-Well, the first thing you can start with is passing :py:func:`asyncio.run()` as a target function for the thread to run:
+Well, the first thing you could start with is setting the thread's ``target=`` function to :py:func:`asyncio.run()` and passing it a coroutine to execute:

 .. code-block:: python